Official Biography

 In October 2016, Bäckman founded together with other supporters of Donbass the diplomatic representative center of Donetsk People's Republic (DNR-edustamiskeskus ry), which was registered by the Finnish patent and registration office.

 In January 2017, Bäckman established in Helsinki a European expert center for counteracting hybrid threats, which was registered by the Finnish patent and registration office (Euroopan riippumaton hybridiuhkien tutkimuskeskus ry).
-Finnish government later announced about an establishment of their own center with similar name.
+Finnish government later announced about an establishment of their own center with a similar name.

 In February 2017, Bäckman announced his intention to purchase a small radio station «LoveFM», located in Tampere, Finland.
 The Finnish government threatened to cancel the broadcast license of the station, if shares are sold to Bäckman.
 The threat was based on a statement of the Finnish security police (SUPO), claiming that such a deal would pose «a threat to the national security of Finland».